Hartvi/butler/README.md

 - rosbags need the actual *datatype + ROS*
 - this is just *json + internet*

+# 04/25
+- TODO: add the possibility to read sensor data from the MeasObject json as opposed to only reading it from extra JSONs per setup element

 ### 04/23
 - add timestamp in names